katcipis/katcipis.github.io/_drafts/restless-restfull.md

 least for me) involves not just resources, but also the dispute on HTTP methods.
 More exactly the PUT method (also the PATCH one).

-For me trying to handle everything JUST with HTTP methods seemed again like working just with databases, the API felt anemic, like I have so little logic that just changing fields on JSON documents is enough to solve all my problems.
+For me, trying to handle everything JUST with HTTP methods seemed again like working just with databases, the API felt anemic, like I have so little logic that just changing fields on JSON documents is enough to solve all my problems.

 One post that introduced me to some interesting ideas was the [REST API Design - Resource Modeling](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling).
-As far as I got it, it introduced the idea that everything that can be turned on a resource if this makes sense to be done on the domain of the problem that you are solving.
-It also shared my view that thinking only on CRUD generate an anemic API, if the API is anemic the client needs to get fattier:
+As far as I got it, it introduced the idea that everything can be turned on a resource if this makes sense to be done on the domain of the problem that you are solving.
+It also shared my view that thinking only on CRUD generate an anemic API, if the API is anemic the client needs to get more complex:

 ```
 Essentially, the low level CRUD oriented approach puts the business